arvpUofA/video_labeler/README.md

 yolo format: class, centerX, centerY, box width, box height (all in percentages of image size)
 cv format: top left X, top left Y, width, height (all in pixel values)

-## Known Bugs

-If your output files last label has no boxes/or a zero (0 0 0 0) the program will crash

 ## Getting Started
 #### Requirements
 * Qt 5.X.X (comes with Qt Creator download)